VandyFinTech2020/AlphaBot---Custom-Stock-Portfolio-Optimization-for-your-Investment-Strategy/README.md

 This intent allows the user to trim the universe of US-listed stocks based on fund restrictions.

 #### Slot_1:  First Name
-    -for personalized bot interactions
+    * for personalized bot interactions

 #### Slot_2: User Age
-    -to verify the user is of majority age (21)
+    * to verify the user is of majority age (21)

 #### Slot_3: Contact Info
-    -user must input 10-digit phone number
+    * user must input 10-digit phone number

 #### Slot_4:  Market Cap
 * Card Buttons